sujith3g/sujith3g.github.io/_posts/2015-07-12-How-to-create-wifi-hostspot-on-ubuntu.md

 > This solution works only with, WiFi/Network cards supports access-point(AP) mode.

-To check whether your network card supports access-point mode or not, use the following command
+To check whether your network card supports access-point mode or not, use the following command:

 ```sh
     $ sudo apt-get install iw
     $ iw list
 ```
-Look for  `AP` entry under supported interface section, If it is present you can proceed.
+Look for  `AP` entry under supported interface section.
+If it is present you can proceed.

 Ubuntu's pre-installed Network Manager doesn't support AP mode, So we are using the KDE’s connection editor which supports the AP mode.
-You can install it uing
+You can install it using:

 ```sh
   $ sudo apt-get install plasma-nm